Student-Athlete & Parent/Guardian Handbook

 Schedule Changes, Postponements and Cancellations

-All postponements, cancellations, and schedule changes will be posted and updated in the athletics section of the DwightEnglewood School website at www.d-e.org/athletics.
+All schedule changes will be posted and updated on the master schedule and in the athletics section of the Dwight-Englewood School website at www.d-e.org/athletics.
 Since contest times and dates are subject to change, we advise that you check your team schedule on a regular basis.
-The athletic office will email team members and parents/guardians of any change to the athletic schedule.
+The Athletic Office will email team members and parents/guardians of any change to the athletic schedule.

 Inclement Weather